marcussfu/plinkoFrontendBackend/backend/README.md

 on backend folder to run these cmd

-docker build -t plinko-backend
+docker build -t plinko-backend .

-docker run -it -p 3000:3000
+docker run -it -p 3000:3000 plinko-backend